 LSZ produces virtually the same experience as LSD.
 The differences are very subtle, and most psychonauts wouldn’t be able to tell the difference if given a blind test.

-This psychedelic is just one of many in the lysergamide class of compounds, each of which offers similar effects but with its own flavor in terms of the visual and auditory hallucinations or affinity for inducing introspective or ego-death experiences.
-LSZ is near the top of this list, offering effects that are reliably potent and quite often lead to a deeply mystical experience.
+This psychedelic is just one of many in the lysergamide class of compounds, each of which offers similar effects but with its own flavor in terms of visual and auditory hallucinations or affinity for inducing introspective or ego-death experiences.
+LSZ is near the top of this list, offering reliably potent effects that often lead to a deeply mystical experience.

 LSZ: Specs & Technical Details

 |Level of Risk||Low|

 |Most Common Side-Effects||Anxiety, paranoia|